Visiting the Vatican Museums

 THE SCAVI (Tomb of Saint Peter):

 You can apply for the Scavi Tour in person by visiting the Office of the Scavi (go through the Vatican gate to the left of the Entrance to St. Peter's) or you can fax at 011.3906.698.85518 or send an email to firstname.lastname@example.org.
 Please do not telephone this office from the United States.
-When you send and email or fax, be sure to include the full names of all people, the dates you are available, the language in which you request the tour to be conducted, and the name and phone number of your hotel in Rome.
-Failure to include any of this material, may cause your application to be turned down!
+When you send and email or fax, be sure to include the full names of all people, the dates you are available, the language in which you are requesting the tour to be conducted, and the name and phone number of your hotel in Rome.
+Failure to include any of this information, may cause your application to be turned down!
 You may or may not receive a response from the Scavi Office (check your SPAM filter).
 When you arrive in Rome, you can then visit in person or have your hotel call after you arrive to see if your reservation was accepted.
-The Scavi also has a new email address at firstname.lastname@example.org which seems to be working.
+See their website: http://www.scavi.va/content/scavi/en/ufficio-scavi.html

 THE VATICAN GARDENS:

-The newest edition of As Romans Do 2010-2012 has just been published.
+The latest edition of As Romans Do is still available.
 This 144 page guide to Rome and Santa Susanna is a real treasure.
-It is dedicated to the Alumni of Santa Susanna Church and is filled with historical photos from our archives, as well as current photos from the past three years.
+It is filled with historical photos from our archives, as well as current photos from the past three years.
 Not only is it a parish handbook, it is also an excellent guide to visitors, pilgrims and new residents coming to Rome.
 It makes all kinds of recommendations for what to see and do, and provides opening times and costs for various museums and other places of interest.
 It also includes 8 pages of Tips on getting around the city while you are here.
 We would be happy to mail you a copy of this book.
 Please send Fr.
 Greg (firstname.lastname@example.org) your name and address and we will mail you a copy as soon as possible.
 All we ask is that you consider sending us a donation to help us continue our ministry here at Santa Susanna.
 The next edition, focusing on the Extraordinary Jubilee of Mercy, will be availble beginning November 1, 2015.